paulobraco12/Sorella-agents-/USDT/README.md

 Describe each of the type of alerts fired by this agent

 - FORTA-1
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a transaction contains a Tether transfer over 200,000 USDT
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "medium" (mention any conditions where it could be something else)
   - Type is always set to "info" (mention any conditions where it could be something else)
   - Mention any other type of metadata fields included with this alert